jessika8/reactCardsButton/README.md

 # reactCards
-Simple project that displays three cards with same information but when you press the button it will change the picture.
+A simple project that displays three cards with the same information but when you press the button it will change the picture.

 ## Motivation
 Learning how to use react.
-A simple introduction how to create a component and how to change the picture with a button click
+A simple introduction of how to create a component and how to change the picture with a button click

-## What have i achieved so far?
+## What have I achieved so far?
 * Three cards that display the same information
 * When clicking the button, it changes the picture